Cyrillic script in Unicode

-The characters in the range U+0400–U+045F are basically the characters from ISO 8859-5 moved upward by 864 positions.
+The characters in the range U+0400–U+045F are arranged in the same positions as ISO 8859-5, but moved upwards by 864 positions.
 The next characters in the Cyrillic block, range U+0460–U+0489, are historical letters, some of which are still used for Church Slavonic.
 The characters in the range U+048A–U+04FF and the complete Cyrillic Supplement block (U+0500–U+052F) are additional letters for various languages that are written with Cyrillic script.
 Two characters are in the Phonetic Extensions block: from the Uralic Phonetic Alphabet and for transcribing nasal vowels.

-Unicode includes few precomposed accented Cyrillic letters; the others can be combined by adding after the accented vowel (e.g., е́ у́ э́); see below.
+Unicode includes some precomposed accented Cyrillic letters; the others can be combined by adding after the accented vowel (e.g., е́ у́ э́); see below.

 Several diacritical marks not specific to Cyrillic can be used with Cyrillic text, including: